I just got off the phone with an overwhelmed parent.

 - If you don’t do your homework, or don’t go to practice, or don’t hand in your homework, or fail your math test, someone else will be upset with you, you’ll have to deal with that right away, and you’d rather not have that unpleasantness.

-- And finally, if you’re a parent reading this, you have to deal with your son or daughter complaining that they don’t have time for SAT prep!
+- And finally, if you’re a parent reading this, you have to deal with your son or daughter complaining that they don’t have time for SAT or ACT prep!

 It’s OK.
 I really do understand.